Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Eel Harvests by Prefectures in Japan: Seed and Inland Fisheries

 \subsection{Fisheries statistics}

-\citet{hakoyama2016compilation} compiled a comprehensive historical dataset of Japanese fisheries statistics related to the Japanese eel, covering the period from 1894 onward.
+\citet{hakoyama2016compilation} digitized and harmonized a comprehensive historical dataset of Japanese fisheries statistics related to the Japanese eel, covering the period from 1894 onward, by compiling multiple official statistical report series.
 Key variables include the weight of eels harvested, the weight and number of seeds used for aquaculture, the number of eels stocked, and counts of management units involved in eel fisheries.
 These variables are reported at multiple spatial levels (sites such as rivers and lakes, prefectures, inland/coastal domains, and national totals).
-For recent years and for certain prefectural series (e.g., Shizuoka), I also consulted the \emph{Annual Reports of Catch Statistics on Fishery and Aquaculture in Japan}, the Annual Reports of the Shizuoka Prefectural Fisheries Experiment Station, and the prefectural bulletin \emph{Hamana}; details are provided in the Data availability statement.
+For Shizuoka Prefecture, I additionally consulted the \emph{Annual Reports of the Shizuoka Prefectural Fisheries Experiment Station} and the prefectural bulletin \emph{Hamana}, because the prefectural records are recorded in kilograms (allowing finer precision) and include series that are not available from the national official statistics (notably the 2018--2020 coastal seed harvest).
+In the analyses below, I focus on the 1957--2020 time series of seed (glass-eel) harvest and inland-eel harvest extracted from this compilation.
+The analysis period ends in 2020 because the national official statistics discontinued reporting seed-fishery harvest series (coastal through 2018; inland through 2020) in the \emph{Annual Reports of Catch Statistics on Fishery and Aquaculture in Japan}.

-Seed-catch statistics differ between coastal and inland waters.
-In coastal waters, glass eels predominate, and reporting was intermittent in several major producing prefectures.
-The pronounced spike in the 1960s coincides with such intermittency (notably in Ibaraki), suggesting that compilation practices may have affected interannual comparability.
-In inland waters, seed statistics include both glass eels and elvers and show more consistent numerical coverage; in the 1960s--1970s, large elver catches were reported from the Tone River.
+Seed (glass-eel) harvest statistics have been recorded separately for coastal and inland waters.
+In coastal waters, reporting was intermittent in several major fishing prefectures.
+The pronounced spike in the 1960s coincides with such intermittency, notably in Ibaraki, suggesting that compilation practices may have affected interannual comparability.
+In inland waters, recent seed catches consist almost entirely of glass eels, whereas historical inland seed statistics may also have included some elvers; around 1960, substantial elver catches were specifically reported from the Tone River system in Ibaraki and Chiba, a major producing region in Japan.
+On the basis of the documented evidence, the inclusion of elvers appears to have been a regional historical feature of inland seed fisheries rather than a nationwide characteristic \citep{HakoyamaEtAl2025_JapaneseEel_R06}.